arxignis/moat/README.md

 - When TLS mode is `custom` or `acme`, Moat runs as an HTTPS proxy + firewall
 - `--tls-only` mode enforces TLS requirements: non-SSL requests return 426 Upgrade Required (except ACME challenges)
 - For custom TLS mode, both `--tls-cert-path` and `--tls-key-path` are required
-- Domain filtering supports both exact matches (whitelist) and wildcard patterns
+- Domain filtering supports exact matches (whitelist)
 - When using Docker, ensure the required capabilities (`SYS_ADMIN`, `BPF`, `NET_ADMIN`) are added
 - The XDP program attaches to the specified network interface for packet filtering
 - CAPTCHA tokens are JWT-signed for security and can be cached for performance